erpnet/ErpNet.FP/README.md

 You can list and [download the binaries for ErpNet.FP.Server]:

 ### Windows 32/64 Service Installer (.MSI) ** New **
+- All Windows versions, from Windows XP SP2 and up are supported.
+- There is no need for .Net installation.
+- Everything that is needed is included in the MSI installer.

 Download: [Installer for Windows 32/64]